jane7353n0/Utopia/_spells/cure-maximus.md

 ---
 title: Cure Maximus
-type: Aid
+category: Aid
 artistry: [Alteration]
+duration:
+  type: Concentration
-duration: Concentration
+  text: Concentration
+range:
+  type: Touch
-range: Touch
+  text: Touch
+aoe:
   target: Creature
+  area:
-aoe: Target
+  text: Target creature
+stamina:
+  flex: 36
-cost: 36X
+  text: 36X
 ---
 With ultimate force, you completely cleanse a creature of all undoing.
 Upon casting and at the beginning of each turn for the spell's duration, you must consume a Mythical or rarer item or component.
 Upon doing so, the creature **regains Xd12 DHP**.
 This spell ends if you fail to consume an item or component.